hali-na/kyc-login-system/README.md

 ### Quick Start
 1. Clone the repository
-2. Open `index.html` in your browser to see the demo
+2. Open any HTML file (`login.html`, `signup.html`, or `forgot-password.html`) in your browser
-3. Navigate to individual pages to test functionality
+3. Test the form validation and navigation between pages

 ### Development
 1. Each HTML file is self-contained with inline CSS and JavaScript